 The aim of the presence of an AMG business unit in a community is to strengthen and be part of the community, fostering sound relationships and avoiding conflicts.
 We respect the dignity and rights of our employees, their families and the communities in which we operate and others who might be affected by our operations and actively involving ourselves and supporting those communities.
-AMG also contributes through philanthropic donations to support local community needs including to schools, colleges and hospitals.
+AMG also contributes through philanthropic donations to support local community needs including to schools, colleges and hospitals with a focus on education in STEM subjecys.

-AMG sustains an expanding network of Code of Business Conduct Compliance Officers based in the countries and major sites where AMG companies are operating to locally identify any potential human rights abuses.
+AMG sustains a network of Code of Business Conduct Compliance Officers covering all sites and based in countries and at major sites where AMG companies are operating to locally identify any potential human rights abuses.
 In instances where this needs to be done independently and confidentially, a Whistle Blowing policy is in force allowing any employee to come forward and report issues.
 The Whistleblowing policy can be accessed through the Governance section of the AMG website.
 The Chief Compliance Officer and their team carefully review any and all Whistleblower complaints.

 AMG also has a Supplier Conduct Charter, shown below, which is part of a process to ensure the standards relating to Human Rights which AMG holds itself to, are expanded to our suppliers as well.
 In particular, this policy states that: "AMG's suppliers should support and respect the protection of internationally proclaimed human rights and ensure they are not complicit in human rights abuses."
-This Supplier Conduct Charter will be reviewed for adequacy during 2016.
+This Supplier Conduct Charter was reviewed during 2016 and remains adequate under AMG's current business climate.